Episode 26: The Birth of the Symbol: Peter Struck on Ancient Greek Esoteric Hermeneutics

 - The origins of the term symbolon, and its subsequent development into a term of esoteric interpretation, and finally, through the Romantic movement, into the modern term ‘symbolism’, centrally important to modern esoteric modes of thought,

-- Proclus’ theory of the symbolon as an ontological link between divine and cosmic powers through occult sympathy,
+- Proclus’ theory of the symbolon as an ontological link between divine and cosmic powers through occult sympathy, and

 - The question of the ‘intentional fallacy’ among ancient interpreters.